Garage, Microsoft’s test lab, has released FindTime, a new way to arrange meetings via Outlook.

 One difference with FindTime is that multiple meeting times can be proposed (not just one).
 Attendees can vote on their preference and see other voting preferences.

-Voting is done via a web site that’s available for regular and mobile devices.
+Voting is done via a website that’s available for regular and mobile devices.
 It easily minimises back and forth emailing to work out a schedule.

 Microsoft says just ‘Outlook 2016’, most likely they mean ‘Outlook 2016 for Windows’ – not the Mac version.

-Other people (meeting attendees) don’t need Office 365 or any specific email software.
+Other people (meeting attendees) don’t need Microsoft 365 or any specific email software.

 Download from https://findtime.microsoft.com/